Skip to main content

 13. What if the damage is so extensive the house's structural integrity is at risk?

 After informing the homeowner, the restoration company usually works with a building engineer.
-These projects become considerably more expensive as the process includes extensive rebuilding.
+Extensive rebuilding makes these projects considerably more expensive.

 14. Can I remove my wet carpet or building materials myself?

-Of course, you can.
+Yes.
 However, there are some caveats.
-For example, we are discussing a category 2 flood.
-In that case, we recommend using protection (gloves, boots, and eyewear) to avoid exposure to unsanitary conditions.
+For example, in case of a category 2 flood, we recommend using protection (gloves, boots, and eyewear) to avoid exposure to unsanitary conditions.
 If we are talking specifically about a wet carpet, it's better to dry it first so as not to wet the whole area.
-You should consider extra protection in a category 3 type of flood as the hazardous water can put your health (and your family's at risk).
+You should consider extra protection in a category 3 type of flood as the hazardous water can put your health (and your family's) at risk.
 If you feel uncomfortable with this type of labor-intensive, possibly dangerous job, we suggest you leave it to the professionals.

 15. The mitigation and remediation process is done.
-Can I hire a different restoration company?
+Can I hire a different company for the buildback?

 As Tammy from Restore-It says, "We work for you, so you can do whatever you want with your home.
 We are only here to extend a helping hand."